by Jeff. J. Spangler

 In 2016, Ohio House Bill 523 was signed into law, making it legal for doctors to prescribe marijuana for medical purposes.
 After two years, the law mandates a state-run system with dispensaries to buy the marijuana, and regulates producers.
 As the law currently stands, there can be as many as 60 dispensaries and 24 growers throughout the state.
 While medicinal marijuana is not yet widely available in Ohio, employers can expect growth in use and availability in the coming months.

-Patient ID cards are required to establish the patient as qualified under Ohio law, and patient must register with the Ohio State Board of Pharmacy.
+Patient ID cards are required to establish the patient as qualified under Ohio state law, and patient must register with the Ohio State Board of Pharmacy.
 A patient’s registration is not publicly available, so employers will be unable to easily verify an employee’s possible registration.
-Currently, 21 different conditions qualify for patient medicinal use (example qualified conditions include chronic pain, epilepsy, cancer, and PTSD).
+Currently, 21 different conditions qualify for patient medicinal use (example qualified conditions include chronic pain, epilepsy, cancer, and Post Traumatic Stress Disorder).
 The Ohio State Medical Board has discretion to add additional qualifying conditions.

 Employers are permitted to discipline employees for recreational marijuana use, even if the marijuana was legally purchased outside the State.
 Federal law still bans possession of marijuana, so employers are permitted to discipline employees for using marijuana (including for medicinal purposes), and employers are not required to accommodate medicinal use employees under the Americans with Disabilities Act.